heiswayi/heiswayi.nrird.com/_posts/2020/2020-09-17-containerized-lamp-stack-deployment-with-nginx.md

 ---
 layout: post
-title: Containerized LAMP stack deployment with nginx
+title: Containerized LAMP stack deployment with Nginx
-description: This is how I configure my EC2 instance to work with multiple DNS and proxify the traffic through nginx to respective services that are running in Docker containers.
+description: This is how I configure my EC2 instance to work with multiple DNS and proxify the traffic through Nginx to respective services that are running in Docker containers.
 tags: [nginx, cloud-computing, ec2, docker, dns]
 ---